RosettaCommons/documentation/scripting_documentation/RosettaScripts/SimpleMetrics/SimpleMetrics.md

 All SimpleMetrics can also be used as Filters, using the [[SimpleMetricFilter]].

-Finally, all SimpleMetrics can also be used to within the [[FeaturesReporter | Features-reporter-overview]] framework, to allow robust analysis into relational databases.
+Finally, all SimpleMetrics can also be used within the [[FeaturesReporter | Features-reporter-overview]] framework, to allow robust analysis into relational databases.
 Please see [[SimpleMetricFeatures]] for more.

 Example with comparison to native through `-in:file:native`: